 She hesitated.
 Sometimes she forgot why she kept playing.
 The question became glaringly clear whenever she'd had her head in the toilet for days, or had to peel off bloody bandages, or looked at herself in a full-length mirror, naked.
 She had more scars than she could count on her fingers and toes.
 Sometimes she forgot for minutes, for hours, for days.
 But whenever she finally remembered, he would be right there, waiting.

-"What if I wanted out," she said lowly.
+"What if I wanted out?" she said quietly.

 His face didn't change one bit, and he only shrugged.
 "Then you forfeit."